How It Works

-You help conserve energy by temporarily shifting or reducing your electricity use on select Energy Savings Event days throughout the season.
+Enroll NowBy participating in this program, you help save energy by temporarily shifting or reducing your energy use on select Energy Savings Event days throughout the summer.

-For every kWh of electricity you’re able to reduce or shift away from 2 – 6 p.m. on these days, the more you’ll earn in bill credits.
+For every kilowatt of electricity you’re able to reduce or shift away from 2 p.m. to 6 p.m., you’ll earn in bill credits.

-In the days following the event, we’ll send you an energy use report to let you know how much you earned.
+In the days following the event, we’ll send you an energy use summary to let you know how much you earned.

 Energy Savings Events will usually occur up to 14 times during the summer months of June through September.
 This will be on non-holiday weekdays from 2 – 6 p.m.
 Events may be called because of an electric supply emergency or when we expect peak electricity demand.
 This happens especially during hot and humid weather.
 See Terms and Conditions for more details.